 With AMP, pages are hosted on Google’s servers.
 That may mean that Google has tighter control on the Google analytics/data of your pages.

-En Test 32 of the SIA, it was tested if an AMP page can outrank a regular mobile friendly page or a responsive webpage.
+In Test 32 of the SIA, it was tested if an AMP page can outrank a regular mobile friendly page or a responsive webpage. https://www.youtube.com/embed/Nl4k-yj88YY?feature=oembed

 Now, before I go further, I should say that AMP itself is not a ranking factor.
 In other words, an AMP will not absolutely outrank a non-AMP just because it’s an AMP.